zjffdu/incubator-zeppelin/docs/interpreter/spark.md

 For Windows, ensure you have `winutils.exe` in `%HADOOP_HOME%\bin`.
 Please see [Problems running Hadoop on Windows](https://wiki.apache.org/hadoop/WindowsProblems) for the details.

 ### 2. Set master in Interpreter menu
+The above approach has limitation that you can use one version of spark.
+If you want to use multiple versiosn of spark in one zeppelin instance.
+You can create new spark interpreter for each spark versions.
+And set `SPARK_HOME` for each spark interpreter.
 After start Zeppelin, go to **Interpreter** menu and edit **master** property in your Spark interpreter setting.
 The value may vary depending on your Spark cluster deployment type.

 For example,